HumanSignal/charts/charts/label-studio/README.md

-Once you have these set, it is possible to install Label Studio Enterprise, but please make sure to review the below sections for other settings that you should consider configuring before installing Label Studio.
+Once you have these set, it is possible to install Label Studio Enterprise, but please make sure to review the below sections for other settings that you should consider configuring before installing Label Studio Enterprise.

 ### Label Studio Enterprise Prerequisites

-For long-lived or Production ready environments we strongly recommend to use separate instance of
+For long-lived or Production ready environments we strongly recommend to use separate instance of PostgreSQL and Redis.

 #### Label Studio Enterprise License